Shadrack-S/mern-ecommerce-redux/README.md

 To get started with Shopzey locally, follow these steps:

+### Frontend (Client-side)

-1. Clone the repository: `git clone https://github.com/your-username/shopzey.git`
+1. Clone the repository: `git clone https://github.com/Shadrack-S/mern-ecommerce-redux.git`
-2. Navigate to the project directory: `cd shopzey`
+2. Navigate to the frontend directory: `cd mern-ecommerce-redux/frontend`
 3. Install dependencies: `npm install`
+4. Start the development server: `npm run dev`

+### Backend (Server-side)

+1. Navigate to the backend directory: `cd mern-ecommerce-redux/backend`
+2. Install dependencies: `npm install`
-4. Set up environment variables (e.g., MongoDB connection string, API keys).
+3. Set up environment variables (e.g., MongoDB connection string, API keys).
-5. Start the development server: `npm start`
+4. Start the server: `npm start`

+After following these steps, you should have the frontend and backend of Shopzey running locally.
+You can access the frontend through the specified development server URL and interact with the backend APIs as needed.

 ## Usage

 Once the development server is running, you can access the Shopzey website and explore its features.
 You can register as a new user, browse products, add items to the cart, and proceed to checkout.

-## Contributing

-Contributions to Shopzey are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature-new-feature`
-3. Make your changes and commit them: `git commit -am 'Add new feature'`
-4. Push to the branch: `git push origin feature-new-feature`
-5. Submit a pull request.

 ## License